project-chip/connectedhomeip/docs/testing/unit_testing.md

         AppContext::SetUp();  // Call parent.
         VerifyOrReturn(!HasFailure());  // Stop if parent had a failure.

-        //// Your per-test setup goes here:
+        // Your per-test setup goes here:
-        // mPerTestFixture.Init();
+        mPerTestFixture.Init();
-        // ASSERT_TRUE(mPerTestFixture.WorkingGreat());
+        ASSERT_TRUE(mPerTestFixture.WorkingGreat());
     }

     // Performs teardown for each test in the suite.
 Run once for each test function. void TearDown()
     {
-        //// Your per-test teardown goes here:
+        // Your per-test teardown goes here:
-        // mPerTestFixture.Shutdown();
+        mPerTestFixture.Shutdown();

         chip::app::EventManagement::DestroyEventManagement();
         AppContext::TearDown();  // Call parent.
     }

 private:
-    //// Your per-suite and per-test fixtures are declared here:
-    // static SomeTypeA sPerSuiteFixture;
+    // Your per-suite and per-test fixtures are declared here: static SomeTypeA sPerSuiteFixture;
-    // SomeTypeB mPerTestFixture;
+    SomeTypeB mPerTestFixture;
 };
-//// Your per-suite fixtures are defined here:
+// Your per-suite fixtures are defined here:
-// SomeTypeA YourTestContext::sPerSuiteFixture;
+SomeTypeA YourTestContext::sPerSuiteFixture;

 TEST_F(YourTestContext, YourTestFunction1)
 {
-    //// Do some test things here, then check the results using EXPECT_* }
+    // Do some test things here, then check the results using EXPECT_* }

 TEST_F(YourTestContext, YourTestFunction2)
 {
-    //// Do some test things here, then check the results using EXPECT_* }
+    // Do some test things here, then check the results using EXPECT_* }
 ```